How To Get People’s Attention With Video Ads

 Address a pain point.

-If there’s a problem that people need to be solved, you can help them overcome it by creating videos that address those issues.
+If there's a problem that people need to solve, you can help them overcome it by creating videos that address those issues.
 For example, if people are looking for new gardening techniques, make sure they see your videos on gardening tips or advice.
 You could also create tutorials on how to set up an irrigation system or teach them how to grow different kinds of plants — anything that helps them solve their problems.

 Use text on the screen to help tell your story.

-Keep in mind that many people are skimming through their newsfeeds on their mobile devices; therefore, it’s important that you have a clear call-to-action (CTA) so they know what they should do next after watching your video ad.
+Keep in mind that many people are skimming through their newsfeeds on their mobile devices; therefore, it's essential that you have a clear call-to-action (CTA) so they know what they should do next after watching your video ad.

 Cut it down to the best parts.